TheOneTrueDev/Minecraft-Directional-Movement-Based-Textures-Template/README.md

 ## 📌 License

 You may use this template freely.
-Attribution is appreciated but not required unless otherwise stated.
+Attribution is required unless otherwise stated.

 ---